Low Doc Home Loans

-Australia has more than two million independent contractors or self employed with many of these businesses having their financials ready at the time of application so do not fit into the Banks format for Self Employed.
-We have low doc home loans for both clean credit and credit impaired for purchases and refinance up to 90% LVR and refinances to 85% LVR with cash out.
+Australia has more than two million independent contractors or self employed.
+Many of these businesses do not have their financials ready at the time of application so do not fit into the Banks format for Self Employed.
+We have low doc funding for both clean credit and credit impaired for purchases and refinance up to 90% LVR and refinances to 85% LVR.
+Low Doc Loans are also available for Debt Consolidation, Discharged Bankrupts or Part 9, Unlimited Cash Out, Vacant Land and Construction Loans for Residential Zoned Properties at loan values depending on location and product.

 - 6 to 12 months of Lodged BAS Statements where the lender uses a formula of between 40 > 60% of Sales as income (depending on type of business)